ai-techsystems/deepC/README.md

 ## 💻 Development

-Build and start modifying dnnCompiler locally from source code with following steps
+Build and start modifying deepC locally from source code with following steps

 ### ⭕ Ubuntu 18.04